This leaflet provides brief information about common childhood infections and whether or not children should go to school, etc.

-Doctors are often asked about incubation times for the common childhood infections, so that they can advise whether the child should go to school etc. Incubation time is the time between coming into contact with the source of the infection and symptoms showing.
+Doctors are often asked about incubation times for the common childhood infections, so that they can advise whether the child should go to school, etc. Incubation time is the time between coming into contact with the source of the infection and the symptoms showing.
 Infectivity is the length of time that you are infectious.
 Both of these can be variable, so the following is only a guide.
 Slightly fuller lists are provided by Public Health England, Health Protection Scotland, Public Health Wales and Public Health Northern Ireland.

 Note: * indicates a notifiable disease.
-These are required (by law) to be reported to government authorities.
+In the UK these are required (by law) to be reported to government authorities.

 Cases often transmit before appearance of rash.

 Contacts with a weak immune system or who are pregnant should receive preventative treatment.